Ashtanga Yoga - The Posture of The Body Is The Posture of The Mind

 This retreat is open for all levels of practitioners – from beginners to advanced.

-The week will feature mysore style self practice sessions/ led classes and afternoon workshops with specific themes.
-Matt will share his experience and expertise of Zen meditation and its benefits; Isabella will teach specific breath work and chanting classes.
+The week will feature mysore style self practice sessions/ led classes and afternoon workshops with specific themes, such as meditation, specific breath work and chanting classes.
 The week will also put special focus on how to keep a healthy and sustainable practice over time.
 Afternoon classes will cover mobility work, strength building exercises and look at injury prevention with the aim of creating an understanding for the function of the practice and different asanas.

 Each day will end with satsang and sharing where questions can be asked and discussed.

 Course daily Schedule

 Morning mysore style class (5 days),

 Guided Primary Series (6th day) 2-3hrs